Genshii8/skyhold.gg/docs/Contributing to skyhold.gg.md

 Once you're done, it's time to push to the GitHub Repo.

 Use https://www.gitkraken.com/ for this.
 It's essentially a GUI for git.

+You need a GitHub account.
+Login with GitHub in GitKraken.
+Open the skyhold.gg folder in GitKraken.

+On the right, you can hit "Stage all changes".

+Type in a summary at the bottom.
+For example, "Add Talents page".
+These commit messages should be in present tense.

+Click "Push" at the top.

+You're done.
+The changes will be pushed to the live site within 30 seconds.